 What will I be able to watch on HBO Max?

 Well, obviously, HBO will be included with the price of admission.
 It's right there in the name.
 But considering that you can already stream HBO content — whether through the aforementioned HBO Now or as an add-on to services like Amazon Prime Video or Apple TV Channels — HBO Max is going to have to bring more to the party if it's expecting to attract subscribers.
-To that end, WarnerMedia plans to draw on its vast library of shows and movies.
+To that end, WarnerMedia plans to draw on its vast library of shows and movies as well a slate of original content.

 In August, news broke that the BBC Studios sci-fi drama Doctor Who is landing its Tardis exclusively on HBO Max.
 All 11 seasons, including the Subscription Video On Demand (SVOD) debut of the 11th season.
 Other BBC shows headed to HBO Max include the original The Office, Top Gear, Luther and The Honorable Woman.